 Cook until water is absorbed.
 Remove the cooked vegetables to a pan and retain the oil.

-Add 15 almonds, 3 slit green chilies, 2 tablespoons roasted gram dal, 2 teaspoons cumin seeds in a small blender jar.
+Add 15 almonds, 3 slit green chilies, peeled ginger, garlic 2 tablespoons roasted gram dal, 2 teaspoons cumin seeds in a small blender jar.

 Grind to a very smooth paste.

 Your korma paste is ready.
-You will get around 1 cup korma paste.
+You will get around 1 cup paste and we will use the entire thing for this recipe.

-Heat the same oil we used for sauteing oil.
+Heat the same oil we used for sautéing vegetables.

 Add whole spices and saute for minute.